 New this year!
 Fort Wool is no longer open for public tours.
 It is now a migratory bird sanctuary.
-Learn of how this historic island fortification is being used as a home to more than 20,000 waterbirds displaced by the construction of the Hampton Roads Bridge-Tunnel expansion.
+Learn how this historic island fortification is being used as a home to more than 20,000 waterbirds displaced by the construction of the Hampton Roads Bridge-Tunnel expansion.
 The American Bird Conservancy applauds this plan to create an alternative breeding habitat for this critically important waterbird colony.

 We will sail as close to the fort as we can to not disturb the new habitat.